iliyan89/iliyan89/README.md

 I am a cybersecurity graduate with focus on security analysis, penetration-testing, and networking.
-Recently I earned my Google Cybersecurity professional certificate and I am ready to begin my journey as a Security Analyst.
+Recently I earned my Google Cybersecurity professional certificate and I am ready to begin my journey as a security analyst.
 I am currently on the path to CCNA 200-301 v1.1.

 ## Objective